saga-project/BigJob/docs/source/install/trouble.rst

 Troubleshooting
 ###############

 Having trouble with your BigJob installation?
 We're here to help!
 Below is a list of some common installation problems.
-If your problem persists, you can always message us at `big job-users@googlegroups.com <bigjob-users@googlegroups.com>`_.
+If your problem persists, you can always message us at `bigjob-users@googlegroups.com <bigjob-users@googlegroups.com>`_.

 If you are encountering errors that aren't listed below, set the environment variable :code:`$BIGJOB_VERBOSE=100` in your :code:`.bashrc`.